Vehicles and Parking

 - Residents’ overnight guests must be registered with the Office of Housing and Residence Life.
 Upon receipt of an approved overnight guest pass by the Office of Housing and Residence Life, Security will provide parking for residents’ overnight guests.
 Parking passes can be obtained at the Security/Main Booth or in the Office of Campus Safety and Security between 8:30 a.m.-4:30 p.m., Monday-Friday.
 Guest vehicle passes are limited to two nights, and guests must park their vehicles in the Villa Lot.
 Residents’ guests are subject to all College parking and traffic regulations.

 - In the event of a snow emergency, all efforts will be made to notify permit holders to move their vehicles in a timely manner.
-Failure to remove the vehicle will result in a fine.
+Failure to remove the vehicle will result in a fine or being towed.

 - The College reserves the right to use permit parking areas for special events to the exclusion of permit holders.
 In the event of limited parking in resident lots, vehicles must be parked in Villa Lot.